Code-Institute-Submissions/first-milestone-project-31/README.md

 ### Acknowledgements

 - The classes timetable overlay that is displayed on hover was inpsired by the classes timetable on fitnessfactorymaine.com.
 However, no code was copied, and the implementation is not the same.
-- The general look and feel of the site was inspired by gym websites fitnessfactorymaine.com and burnpilates.com.
+- The general layout of the site was inspired by the gym websites fitnessfactorymaine.com and burnpilates.com.